What is the Best ERP?

 The ‘best ERP’ is the one that meets the needs of your business.
-Not the first search result on google, or the highest reviewed system on G2 or Gartner.
-Identifying which one is best for your business needs is difficult.
+Not the first search result on Google, or the highest reviewed system on G2 or Gartner.
+Not the best-known ERP.
+Identifying which one is best for your business needs is traditionally a slow and manual process.
 Unless you conduct a thorough ERP evaluation, you will never understand which ERP system is best for your business’ bespoke needs, and why.
 If that is something you want to understand, read on.

-Whether you are buying an ERP system for manufacturing, eCommerce, distribution, or education, finding the right ERP (Enterprise Resource Planning) system can be daunting, especially multiple stakeholders are involved.
-In the following guide we will explain how to find the best ERP for your business, with ease.
+Whether you are buying an ERP system for manufacturing, eCommerce, distribution, or education, finding the right ERP (Enterprise Resource Planning) system can be daunting, especially when multiple stakeholders are involved.
+Here, we will explain how to find the best ERP for your business with ease.

 ERP systems help businesses manage an expansive range of business functions such as accounting, invoicing, payroll, warehousing, logistics, human capital management, and other additional industry-specific applications.
 Your company needs should dictate your selection.

 Many companies underestimate the necessary process of doing their due diligence in choosing the right ERP system.
 Organizations often settle for the less-than-perfect option, working around the system’s shortcomings.
 Well known ERP disasters indicate that this ends up costing more in wasted time and workarounds.

 When the perfect match is made, ERP should be a positive force for business transformation and give your organization a critical competitive edge.

 The End of “Traditional” ERP (Enterprise Resource Planning)?

 Finance applications and microservices will challenge Traditional ERP